Jess-White/rock-paper-scissors-react-frontend/README.md

 ## Overview

+(ETA 6/22/2022: I noticed that players don't have to create a player before proceeding, and since player names are saved in state, there's nothing in the UX to flag that as required.
+If the player isn't created, then wins can't iterate, which breaks the game.
+I added a state hook for players saved and a conditional display to separate add player name from play game -> start game.
+If I had more time, I'd tie it to onSuccess for the create player mutation and populate player names from players data.
+It also probably makes sense to separate the player1 and player2 flows completely.)

 This is the react frontend for a simple Rock Paper Scissors app.

 I used these docs for reference: